BitLee-design/MyPortfolio/README.md

 # MyPortfolio

 This is my Portfolio Web-App.
-Here you will find some of the basics info regarding my Web developer carier.
+Here you will find some of the basics info regarding my Web development.
 It has based in HTML5, JavaScript and CSS.

 # Links